'We're done': A&M's Fisher fires back at 'narcissist' Saban

 AP College Football Writer

-Texas A&M coach Jimbo Fisher called Nick Saban a “narcissist” Thursday after the Alabama coach made “despicable” comments about the Aggies using name, image and likeness deals to land their top-ranked recruiting classes.
+Texas A&M coach Jimbo Fisher called Nick Saban a “narcissist” Thursday after the Alabama coach accused the Souheastern Conference rival Aggies of using name, image and likeness deals to land their top-ranked recruiting classes.

-Less than 24 hours later, Fisher called an impromptu news conference Thursday and did not hold back with his displeasure with his former boss when the two were at LSU.
+Less than 24 hours after Saban said Texas A&M was essentially “buying” players, Fisher called an impromptu news conference in College Station, Texas, and did not hold back in blasting college football’s most accomplished coach, who is also his former boss when the two were at LSU.

+“First of all, I’d like to say it’s a shame that we have to do this.
+It’s really despicable,” Fisher said in a session that lasted about 10 minutes.
+“We never bought anybody, no rules are broken.
+Nothing was done wrong.”

+Fisher was an assistant under Saban in the early 2000s at LSU, working as offensive coordinator on the Tigers’ 2003 national title team.
+That relationship is now badly damaged.

-“We’re done,” Fisher said, adding that Saban reached out by phone but he did not take the call.
+“We’re done,” Fisher said, adding Saban reached out by phone but he did not take the call.
+“He showed you who he is.
+He’s the greatest ever, huh?
+When you got all the advantages, it’s easy.

+“There’s a reason I ain’t went back and worked for him, with opportunities.
+I don’t want to be associated with him,” Fisher added.

-He said Saban’s comments were insulting to his players and the families of the players who signed with the Texas A&M.
+He said Saban’s comments were insulting to Texas A&M and the families of the players who signed with the Aggies.

 “Some people think they’re God,” Fisher said.
 “Go dig into how God did His deal.
 You may find out about a guy, a lot of things you don’t want to know.
 We build him up to be this czar of football.
 Go dig into his past or anybody who’s ever coached with him.
 You can find out anything you want to find out what he does and how he does it.”